study-ORCATech-cloud/git-labs/LAB04-Reset-Vs-Revert/LAB.md

 Follow these steps to complete the lab:

 ## Task 1: Setup Project with Multiple Commits
-* Create a new directory called `git-reset-revert-lab`, initialize a Git repository, and create a Python file called `app.py` with a function that prints "Version 1".
+* Create a new directory called `git-reset-revert-lab`, initialize a Git repository, and create a text file called `app.txt` that contains the line "Version 1".
 * Make your initial commit with an appropriate message.
-* Modify `app.py` to change the message to "Version 2" and make a second commit.
+* Modify `app.txt` to change the text to "Version 2" and make a second commit.
-* Modify `app.py` again to change the message to "Version 3" and make a third commit.
+* Modify `app.txt` again to change the text to "Version 3" and make a third commit.
 * Use `git log --oneline` to view your commit history and note the commit hashes.

 ## Task 2: Using Git Reset (Local Changes)